Lang2Lift: A Language-Guided Autonomous Forklift System for Outdoor Industrial Pallet Handling: INTRODUCTION

 \section{INTRODUCTION}

-Autonomous manipulation with large machines in outdoor areas has attracted significant attention~\cite{iinuma2020pallet,syu2017computer,Teller2010avoice}, driven by skilled operator shortages and the critical need for increased efficiency in autonomous forklifts~\cite{mohammadpour2024energy,BHAT2023anadvanced}.
+Autonomous manipulation with forklifts in outdoor areas has attracted significant attention~\cite{iinuma2020pallet,syu2017computer,Teller2010avoice}, driven by skilled operator shortages and the critical need for increased efficiency in autonomous forklift operations~\cite{mohammadpour2024energy,BHAT2023anadvanced}.
 Current automated systems rely on rigid, preprogrammed characteristics, severely limiting adaptability when faced with new pallet types, unexpected orientations, or cluttered scenes.
-This rigidity forces sites to revert to manual operations or extensively reprogram systems, translating into increased costs, project delays, and safety risks.
+This rigidity forces sites to revert to manual operations or extensively reprogram their systems, resulting in increased costs, project delays, and safety risks.

-Unlike controlled warehouse settings, outdoor operations demand systems that can interpret contextual requirements—such as "pick up the steel beam pallet near the crane" or "pick up the concrete block stack on the left"—without pre-programmed knowledge of every pallet configuration.
+Unlike controlled warehouse settings, outdoor operations demand systems that can interpret contextual requirements, such as "pick up the steel beam pallet near the crane" or "pick up the concrete block stack on the left", without pre-programmed knowledge of every pallet configuration.
 Thus, autonomous forklift operations in outdoor construction and logistics environments face a critical challenge: dynamically selecting and manipulating specific pallets from cluttered scenes containing various cargo types, orientations, and environmental conditions.
 This capability enables dynamic context-aware selection, providing the operational flexibility that human operators naturally possess in the pick-up operation.